Jeff Jones (executive): Uber

 Jones first met Uber CEO Travis Kalanick in February 2016 at the TED conference in Vancouver, British Columbia, Canada.
 The two discussed ways that Uber could improve its reputation.
 Jones left Target on September 9, 2016, to become the president of Uber.
 In that role, Jones was in charge of the company's marketing and operations.
 He was also tasked with improving Uber's reputation amid fast growth and increased scrutiny.
 While at Uber, Jones was named one of Ad Age's 2016 Power Players.

 Jones worked at Uber for six months before leaving the company in March 2017.
 He was among several top executives to leave Uber during a period when the company faced numerous controversies, including sexual harassment in the workplace.
 At the time, he was the highest-ranking departure.
 Jones released a statement upon his departure: "It is now clear, however, that the beliefs and approach to leadership that have guided my career are inconsistent with what I saw and experienced at Uber, and I can no longer continue as president of the ride sharing business".

 H&R Block

-Jones took his first chief executive post when became president and CEO of H&R Block, a Kansas City, Missouri-based tax preparer, on October 9, 2017.
+Jones took his first chief executive post when he became president and CEO of H&R Block, a Kansas City, Missouri–based tax preparer, on October 9, 2017.
 He replaced Tom Gerke, who was interim CEO following the retirement of former CEO Bill Cobb.

 Jones is responsible for growing the company to better compete with TurboTax by Intuit and other online tax preparers.
 He has said he sees H&R Block as a financial services company and a retail company, and aims to grow the company by diversifying its services.

 He sits on H&R Block's board of directors.